Hayabusa: MINERVA mini-lander

 Hayabusa carried a tiny mini-lander (weighing only 591 g, and approximately 10 cm tall by 12 cm in diameter) named "MINERVA" (short for MIcro-Nano Experimental Robot Vehicle for the Asteroid).
 An error during deployment resulted in the craft's failure.

 This solar-powered vehicle was designed to take advantage of Itokawa's very low gravity by using an internal flywheel assembly to hop across the surface of the asteroid, relaying images from its cameras to Hayabusa whenever the two spacecraft were in sight of one another.

 MINERVA was deployed on 12 November 2005.
 The lander release command was sent from Earth, but before the command could arrive, Hayabusa's altimeter measured its distance from Itokawa to be 44 m and thus started an automatic altitude keeping sequence.
 As a result, when the MINERVA release command arrived, MINERVA was released while the probe was ascending and at a higher altitude than intended, so that it escaped Itokawa's gravitational pull and tumbled into space.

 Had it been successful, MINERVA would have been the first hopping space rover.
 The Soviet mission Phobos 2 also encountered a malfunction while attempting to deploy a hopping rover.

 Scientific and engineering importance of the mission

 Scientists' understanding of asteroids depends greatly on meteorite samples, but it is very difficult to match up meteorite samples with the exact asteroids from which they came.
 Hayabusa helped solve this problem by bringing back pristine samples from a specific, well-characterized asteroid.
 Hayabusa bridged the gap between ground observation data of asteroids and laboratory analysis of meteorite and cosmic dust collections.
 Also comparing the data from the onboard instruments of the Hayabusa with the data from the NEAR Shoemaker mission will put the knowledge on a wider level.

-The Hayabusa mission has a very deep engineering importance for JAXA, too.
-It allowed JAXA to further test its technologies in the fields of ion engines, autonomous and optical navigation, deep space communication, and close movement on objects with low gravity among others.
-Second, since it was the first-ever preplanned soft contact with the surface of an asteroid (the NEAR Shoemaker landing on 433 Eros was not preplanned) it has enormous influence on further asteroid missions.